 But sense of place is the real focus of the collection.
-Beatty describes meeting her birth parents which adds to her desire for a connection with place.
+Beatty describes meeting her birth parents, an experience which adds to her desire for a connection with place.
 Beatty uses language and descriptions often reserved for the Rust Belt, but her focus is California and the west.
 It’s a changing landscape, at times barren and luscious.
 Beatty is as much an outsider as we are, trying to make sense of it, and we get to peek at her discoveries.

 In the Company of Spirits

 Calatayud is a DC poet, and like many in the DC scene, she understandably focuses on social issues, questions of involvement and public policy.
 This is the poetry of witness.
 She slips between potent scenes of tragedy to mythic portraits of landscape and people.
 The collection opens with “Tale from Chiapas,” a surreal portrait of evocative images:

 In this country we count the trees, then count again.